DESCRIPTION OF SONY SL-2000 PORTABLE

 Another

-The SL-2005 (and SL-2000) models were pressed into service in a unique way and made possible a musical fad.
-It was used in an entertainment device called the Videojukebox made by Rowe Manufacturing, a long time maker of Jukeboxes.
+The SL-2000 (and SL-2005) models were pressed into service in a unique way and made possible a musical fad.
+It was used in an entertainment device called the Videojukebox made by Rowe Manufacturing, a longtime maker of jukeboxes.
 It was an innovative video concept that gave public establishments the opportunity to earn extra income from their clientele.
-It did this by offering videos on a big screen TV of the band playing the music currently coming from the Jukebox.
-To play these special selections on the Videojukebox typically cost a dollar extra.
-Thus the more income part.
-This operation was only possible because of the Betamax.
-Because the tape stays in the VCR during rewind and fast forward which allows reliable reporting of a tapes point-in-time location.
-Some enterprising engineer at Rowe International recognized that this hours, minutes and seconds data (HMS) could be used to find specific sections in a cassette.
-Match a location to the music and playing back from that programmed spot produced the video to match.
-It didn't always show the exact song but you did see the group members going through the motions.
-To make this happen the VCR had to be altered to permit control of some basic functions and software had to be designed to carry out specific commands.
-Such as rewind, fast forward, stop and play.
-The Betas regular monaural audio track wasn't used for playing the music so it could be utilized for location indexing.
-This is where tones are placed at specific places in the audio track.
-These could be counted as they passed by the stationary audio head during long winding periods.
-When the right number came up the VCR would be stopped and then finding the beginning of the selection to be played used the HMS method.
+It did this by offering videos shown on a big-screen television of the band playing the music (currently) coming from the jukebox in stereo.
+To play these special selections on the Videojukebox with a video typically costs a dollar extra.
+Thus, the more income part.
+This feature was only possible back then because of the Betamax.
+With the Beta format the tape stays in the VCR's tape path during rewind and fast-forward.
+This allows reliable reporting of a tape's position, or point-in-time location.
+Some enterprising engineer at Rowe International recognized that this hours, minutes, and seconds data (H, M, S) could be used to find a specific location (section) in a cassette.
+Match a location to the music, and playing back from that programmed spot produced the video to match.
+It didn't always show the exact song, but you did see the group members going through the motions.
+To make this happen, the VCR had to be altered to permit control of some basic functions, and software was designed to carry out specific commands.
+Such as rewind, fast-forward, stop, and play.
+The Beta's regular monaural audio track wasn't used for playing the music; that was coming from a vinyl record, so it could be utilized for location indexing.
+This is where tones are placed at specific locations in the audio track.
+These could be counted by a processor as they passed by the stationary audio head during winding periods.
+When the right number came up, the VCR would stop and then find the beginning of the selection to be played.
 This would help shorten the hunting time in between selections.
-The system worked well, made money and went through several upgrades during it life span.
-If you would like to know more about this phenomenon click here.
+The system worked well, made money, and went through several upgrades during its life span.
+If you would like to know more about this marvel, click here.

-Sony was totally committed to its portable Betas.
-Their first portable was the SL-3000 and it weighed a ton and was bulky.
-It worked great but wasn't very user friendly.
-It sold well enough to show Sony that they were on the right track.
+Sony was totally committed to its little portable Betas.
+But starting out, their very first portable wasn't small at all, and it weighed a ton.
+It was the SL-3000, and it was awkward, and it was bulky.
+It worked great, but it just wasn't very user-friendly.
+But it sold well enough to show Sony that they were on the right track.
 The public wanted a way to record on the move and see the results immediately afterwards.
-This confirmed Sony's original game plan to replace 8mm film and its need for waiting for chemical processing before you knew if your results were worth the effort.
+This confirmed Sony's original game plan to replace 8 millimeter movie film and its need for waiting for chemical processing before you knew if your results were worth the effort.
 So the next portable needed to be special.
-It needed to be reasonably light, small and, most of all, easy to use.
-The SL-2000 (and its cousins the SL-2001, SL-2005 and the Zeniths clones VR 9800 and VR 9500) were well designed and well thought out super stars.
-The new portable was a hit.
-So big was the reception that they developed a complete support system that allowed the dedicated videophile to perform almost anything they desired when it came to recording video.
-You could use it not only to capture an on-the-fly media events but also to chronicle family get togethers.
+It needed to be reasonably light, small, and, most of all, easy to use.
+The SL-2000 (and its cousins the SL-2001, SL-2005, and the Zenith clones VR 9800 and VR 9500) were the right answer.
+They were well-designed and well-thought-out superstars.
+The new portable was a gigantic hit.
+So big was the reception that they developed a complete support system that allowed the dedicated Betaphile to perform almost anything they desired when it came to recording video.
+You could use it not only to capture on-the-fly media events but also to chronicle family get-togethers.
 It would also double as a home recorder using the companion tuner/timer.
-You could even go diving under water with it.
-Of course many of these talents required an ad on device or accessory and Sony was there to provided you with everything you needed.
-If you could image it they had a way for you to do it.
+You could even go diving underwater with it.
+Of course, many of these talents required an extra device or accessory, and Sony was there to provide you with everything you needed.
+If you could imagine it, they had a way for you to do it.
 This was no better illustrated by a national advertising campaign that bragged about this new little Betamax and what it could do.
-To see the ads click here.
-There was also a great fold out brochure that featured the SL-2000 accessories and a whole lot more.
-To see it click here.
+To see the ads, click here.
+There was also a great foldout brochure that featured the SL-2000 accessories and a whole lot more.
+To see it, click here.

 There is a veritable treasure trove of support items that are available for this versatile portable.
 Check these out in the "Betamax Accessories" section by clicking here.